sat-wildlife/wildebeest/YOLO/readme.md

 We implemented the YOLO v8 code based on Ultralytics and modified the predictor to enable the model to be directly applied to large satellite imagery.

-Before running, the file paths in ultralytics/engine/predictor.py need to be modified.
+Before running, modify the file paths in ultralytics/engine/predictor.py.
+Next, adjust the paths in predict.py and execute the script.

 ## Step 4: Data - [Post_Processing]